 But what are the benefits of such an infrastructure?
-In a whitepaper that will be published during the next weeks, Cloud&Heat transparently shows the difference between their infrastructure and a traditional data center infrastructure.
+In a whitepaper published by Cloud&Heat, the green IT company transparently shows the difference between their infrastructure and a traditional data center infrastructure.
 Based on this data, we will already give an insight on the comparison based on the use case described above.

 The foundation for our calculation is the data center and it’s infrastructure operated by Cloud&Heat in the Eurotheum in Frankfurt.
 It has a total IT-power of 500kW.
 By utilizing Cloud&Heat technology, savings in the following areas can be achieved:

 To calculate the CO2-saving, the Cloud&Heat data center is compared to an air-cooled data center without waste heat reuse and the same total IT-power.